Madhawa97/ssd-life-calc/README.md

 ```
 (replace the PATH/TO/THE/FILE with your own location or just place the calc.py in the Home directory)

-It will ask you to enter the available Free Space on your SSD and Number of days elapsed since the creation of firstssdlc.txt

-This will output the result on your terminal window.
+It will ask you to enter the available Free Space on your SSD and it will output the result on your terminal window.

 All of this process will create 2 files in your home directory. (firstssdlc.txt and newssdlc.txt) which you can delete once you done with the script.